-i.
-If the respondent accepts responsibility for all alleged violations, the COD Chair may convene a Sanctioning Panel, which may assign any sanctions available.

-ii.
-A sanctioning panel consists of three members: a student, a Dean's Representative to the COD, and either the Chair or Associate Chair.
+- i.
+If the respondent accepts responsibility for all alleged violations, the COD Chair may convene a sanctioning panel, which may assign any sanctions available. - ii.
+A sanctioning panel consists of four members: a student, a Dean's Representative, a faculty member and either the Chair or Associate Chair. - iii.
+See Section XIII-D for specific rules and procedures regarding cases involving sexual or other gender-based misconduct.

-iii.
-If a respondent chooses to accept the Sanctioning Panel's decision the case is resolved and there is no right to appeal. iv.
-If a respondent does not accept the Sanctioning Panel's decision, the case will proceed to a hearing.
-In such cases, the staff and student members of the sanctioning panel will not serve on the hearing panel.

-v.
-See also Section XII-D regarding cases involving sexual or other gender-based misconduct.